 The Shortcomings of Task-Oriented Leadership

 Though task-oriented leadership may prove helpful in the above examples, it can prove detrimental outside of those.
 Looking back at the story about T.J.
 Rodgers, such an environment hardly breeds confidence and positivity.
 It may even qualify as a hostile work environment if it meets certain conditions.
 Other shortcomings include the following.

-- Kills Creative and Strategic Thinking: Instead of coming up with creative new solutions, workers will only focus on getting their tasks done as quickly as possible.
+- Kills Creative and Strategic Thinking: Instead of coming up with creative new solutions, workers will only focus on their ability to get tasks done as quickly as possible.

-- Retention Problems: Workers who encounter task-oriented leadership will likely look for another job, leading to poor employee retention.
+- Retention Problems: Workers who encounter task leadership will likely look for another job, leading to poor employee retention.
 Team members want relationship-oriented leaders who care about them.

 - Motivation Problems: Employees may find it difficult to summon the motivation to excel at their jobs.
 This is in part due to no visible signs of development for their skills.

 - Lack of Progress: A focus on tasks means there’s no vision, and when there’s no vision, there’s no progress.

 There’s a Better Way